a8bit/es-theme-cygnus/readme.md

 ## EmulationStation Theme: Cygnus
 Cygnus is a clean theme that displays large preview images, videos, marquees,  all title-oriented metadata and some useful user-oriented metadata.
 Cygnus comes in three colour schemes, 'cygnus' 'mono' and 'terminal'.

+**NOTE: Cygnus uses cutting edge features.
+You will need the latest official emulaionstation for the video, marquee, and carousel features to work correctly.
+Update from the RetroPie setup menu, manage packages, core, emulationstation.**

 ### Installing Cygnus
 ssh onto your RetroPie install and enter the following: